documenso/documenso/README.md

   ```
 - This is not neccessary on first clone

-# Creating your own signging certificate
+# Creating your own signing certificate

 For the digital signature of you documents you need a signign certificate in .p12 formate (public and private key).
 You can buy one (not recommended for dev) or use the steps to create a self-signed one: